Are you a parent who suspects their child may have very mild cerebral palsy?

 Physical therapy will help guide your child and find fun ways to motivate them to perform lots of repetitions.

 Children with mild cerebral palsy may also benefit from participating in occupational therapy.
 Occupational therapists can work with your child to enhance their participation in daily activities, including play, school, and self-care.
 They may include fine motor activities, sensory integration, and self-care training during their treatments.

 Addressing spasticity in the hands and arms may help children more easily complete writing, manipulation of toys, and self-care activities.
 Again, repetitively practicing activities facilitates brain rewiring to make these activities easier in the future.
 Occupational therapists mainly use engaging activities, as opposed to exercises, to address the needs of a child with mild cerebral palsy.

 Speech therapists are able to address far more than just speech.
 Although not as common, some children with mild cerebral palsy have trouble with speaking, eating, or swallowing due to spasticity affecting facial muscles and neck muscles.

 A speech therapist may be able to help with all of these areas.
 Speech therapists may use games, tongue and lip exercises, or various food consistencies to address the needs of children with cerebral palsy.

 That’s a wrap!
 Very mild cerebral palsy may not seem like a big deal, but it’s important to learn how to manage it in order to prevent future complications.

 Hopefully, this article helped you better understand the signs of very mild cerebral palsy and what you can do about it.

-Early intervention is key, so make sure to see a doctor for an official diagnosis.
+Early intervention is key, so make sure to see a doctor for an official diagnosis if you see any red flags.
 Good luck!